McElwain high on tight ends

 Colorado State takes field for its second spring drills under Jim McElwain

-Rams to face Spartans in first true road game of 2012
+Rams travel to San Diego in search of first MW win of 2012

 McElwain, Baldwin, English, Simmons and Hammerschmidt talk about what they want to accomplish this spring.

 Dave Baldwin at a glance...

 - Hired by Jim McElwain Jan.
 4, 2012.

 - A Denver native, preceded John Elway at Granada Hills (Calif.)
 High School in the early 1970s, then coached for Elway's father, Jack, at Cal State Northridge.
 Coached under the elder Elway most of his early career, with stops at Northridge, San Jose State and Stanford.

 - Owns 10 seasons of head-coaching experience, five at the Division I level and five in the highly competitive California JC ranks.